whoissegun/bank-marketing-prediction/README.md

 ## Results
 The model's performance is evaluated on the test dataset, and the results are summarized in terms of accuracy, precision, recall, F1-score, and confusion matrix.
 Detailed analysis and visualizations are included in the notebook `SubscribeToTermDeposit.ipynb`.

-## Contributing
-Contributions are welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) before making any changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.